Best MVNOs that use T-Mobile's network

 -

-Tello is designed in a manner that lets you have as little or as much data or/and talk time minutes as you need.
-If you're a very light user, it's near impossible to beat Tello's 1GB plan, which also bundles unlimited talk and text for just $9 per month.
+Tello is designed in a manner so that you can choose to have as little or as much data and/or or/and talk time minutes as you need.
+If you're a very light user, it is almost impossible to beat Tello's 1GB plan, which also bundles unlimited talk and text for just $9 per month.
 There are no fees or contracts either, so you won't be getting any billing surprises.
-An unlimited option costs a mere $25 per month and packs in 35GB of high-speed data, after which speeds are downgraded.
-You can add up to four lines to an account if you want to bring friends or family members, but there are no additional discounts.
+A fully unlimited option costs a mere $25 per month and packs in 50GB of high-speed data, after which speeds are downgraded.
+You can add up to four lines to an account if you want to bring over friends or family members, but there are no additional discounts.
+You also have a nice selection of pre-configured plans to choose from.

 Tello is a great option if you have family or friends in Canada, Mexico, or India, as you get free calls to these three and more than 60 other countries.
-For the other destinations, you'll need to pay by the minute, with prices starting at less than one cent per minute.
+For the other destinations, you'll need to pay by the minute, with the prices being lower than one cent per minute.

 To learn more, read our Tello review.